 Upstairs Solar Heat Gain Confuses Your Heating System

-Do you have a single zone heating system?
-With this, one furnace supplies heat to both the basement and upstairs.
+Do you have a single-zone heating system?
+With this system, one furnace supplies heat to both the basement and upstairs.
 The thermostat is located upstairs.

 Solar heat gain warms the upstairs during the day but it does not warm the basement.
 After all, upstairs has the windows, downstairs does not.

-As a result, upstairs' temperature is higher because: 1.)
-Heat pumping from the system rises and congregates upstairs; 2.)
-The added solar heat gain.
-So, throughout the day, your furnace is kept in check by that upstairs thermostat--to the detriment of the basement.
+- The added solar heat gain.
+So, throughout the day, your furnace is kept in check by that upstairs thermostat—to the detriment of the basement.